 Meet the Story Builders

-She often acts at the Kelburn Garden Party.
-Her credits include Violet Beauregarde the blueberry in Willy Wonka’s Chocolate Forest, and the sheriff in the children's Halloween Freaky Forest.
+She often acts at Kelburn where her credits include Violet Beauregarde the blueberry in Willy Wonka’s Chocolate Forest, and the Snow Queen at Christmas time.

 She is very caring and loves looking after children.
 They get along well because they both speak the same language.